davetron5000/wtf-is-a-webpack/markdown/preprocess-js.md

 !END EDIT_FILE

 Of course, Babel doesn't automatically do anything, so we need more configuration and more modules.
-Babel has the concept of presets, but of course, none of them are actually preset.
+Babel has the concept of presets, but of course, none of them are actually pre-set.
 We'll use the recommend “env” preset, which means “generally do the right thing without having to configure stuff”, which is a godsend, so we'll take it.

 !SH yarn add babel-preset-env

-Now, create a config file for Babel in the root directory (yup) called `.babelrc`:
+Now, create a config file for Babel in the root directory (yup) called `.babelrc` (note that this file is JSON and not JavaScript, so it's far easier to mess up, and you can be sure you won't get a good error message if you do):

 !CREATE_FILE{language=json} .babelrc
 {